prsephton/paintmixer/README.md

 Another approach is to match the painted sample against a standard such as Pantone&trade;.
 Pantone&trade; provide painted strips of various hues, shades and tints to allow for visual matching of samples to known CMYK values.

-Once you have the CMYK (preferred) or RGB values for your paint, add it to the current palette by
+Once you have the CMYK (preferred) or RGB values for your paint, add it to the current palette by:
  * for RGB, clicking the "Colour" box and entering the colour information or
  * for CMYK, enter the values directly in the boxes provided

 After the colour information is entered, give the colour a name, and click "Add" to add it to the palette.